fa-fifi/keycloak_wrapper/README.md

 };
 ```

+For further customization, you can customize the optional parameters available inside the configuration.
+All shown above are only the mandatory ones.
 You can refer to the [example](https://pub.dev/packages/keycloak_wrapper/example) to see how this package works in a real-life app.

-## Contributing
+## Contribute

 Contributions are welcome!
 However, please make sure to follow the guidelines below to avoid unnecessary waste of time and resources.